material-motion/material-motion/specifications/motion_family.md

 ## Minimum requirements

-For a library to be called a motion family it must satisfy the following minimal requirements:
+For a library to be called a motion library it must satisfy the following minimal requirements:

 * Provide at least one Plan and Performer type.
 * Define all Performer types as private to the library.
 * Depend on the Runtime.
 * Provide examples for every available Plan.

-## Types of families
+## Types of libraries

-Families can be roughly categorized in two groups: delegation and composition.
+Libraries can be roughly categorized in two groups: bridges and custom.

-### Continuous families
+### Bridging libraries

-Continuous execution via an external system.

-**Platform-specific bridge families**

-A motion family that delegates to an existing animation or interaction system is called a **bridge family**.
+A motion library that delegates to an existing animation or interaction system is called a **bridge library**.

-Bridge families are often the first families to be built for a platform.
+Bridge libraries are often the first libraries to be built for a platform.

-Bridge families form the foundation upon which compositional families can be constructed.
+Bridge libraries should provide the primitive plans described in the [motion language](plans/).

 ### Composition families